karelia/ConnectionKit/README.md

 ### Actually, y'know, doing stuff

-1. Create a `CK2FileManager` instance
-2. Set the file manager's delegate if you require control over authentication, or to receive transcripts.
-More details on auth are below
-3. Instruct the file manager to do the thing what it is you want to do
-4. The file manager will asynchronously call your completion handler when finished, to indicate success of the operation
+Interacting with ConnectionKit is usually entirely through `CKFileManager`.
+It's quite a lot like `NSFileManager`, but asynchronous, and with a few more bells and whistles to handle the complexities of remote servers.
+Also there's no shared instance; you must create your own.

+So to get a directory listing from an FTP server for example:

+	- (void)listDirectoryAtPath:(NSString *)path
+	{
+		NSURL *ftpServer = [NSURL URLWithString:@"ftp://example.com/"];
+		NSURL *directory = [CK2FileManager URLWithPath:path relativeToURL:ftpServer];

+		CK2FileManager *fileManager = [[CK2FileManager alloc] init];
+		fileManager.delegate = self;

+		[fileManager contentsOfDirectoryAtURL:directory
+		           includingPropertiesForKeys:nil
+		                              options:NSDirectoryEnumerationSkipsHiddenFiles
+		                    completionHandler:^(NSArray *contents, NSError *error) {

+			// Display contents in your UI, or present the error if failed }];
+	}

+Note how `CK2FileManager` is used to construct URLs.
+This is to handle the difference in URL formats different protocols require.

+Delegate methods are used to handle authentication (more on that below) and transcripts.
 Be sure to read through `CK2FileManager.h` as there's plenty of helpful documentation in there.

 ### Authentication